-At your wedding I will be there to record what happens, not to control the day and make things go the way I want them to.
-I won’t be sticking cameras in people’s faces and making them feel uncomfortable.
-I’ll be mixing in with your guests and getting to know your family and friends a bit and making them feel comfortable with me being there.
-Normally by the end of the wedding I’ve chatted to most of the people there which lets me get involved on the dance floor without getting in the way.
+At your wedding I will be there to record what happens, not to control the day.
+I’ll be mixing in with your guests and getting to know your family and friends to make them feel comfortable.
+Normally by the end of the wedding I’ve chatted to most people which lets me get involved on the dance floor without getting in the way.

-One thing I hear from couples at almost every wedding is that they don’t want hours of formal photographs.
+One thing I hear from couples is that they don’t want hours of formal photographs.
 The good news is neither do I!
-For me, group family photograph are a part of the day but they can be done really quickly so everyone can get on with the party.
-I will sit down with you before the wedding and go through what needs to be done and who everyone is.
-Advising you on how to make the most of your time and how to make the formal shots as quick as possible.
-I can normally get them done in 5-10 minutes.
-If you don’t want to have any that is absolutely fine and if you want me to shoot entirely documentary all day that’s not a problem.
+For me, group family photographs are a part of the day but they can be done really quickly so everyone can get on with the party.
+Or if you’d rather not have any that’s cool too.

-A big part of my portfolio is made up of stunning portraits but again this is not a big part of the day.
+I like to create stunning portraits but again this is not a big part of the day.
 These can be done in 10-20 minutes, it’s up to you how long we spend on it.
-Normally I’ll take you to a couple of good spots during the drinks reception, quite often while your guests are being seated for the wedding breakfast when you have a bit of spare time.
-If there is a sunset later on I’ll ask if you want to take advantage of it.
-I’ll be having a good look at your venue to find the best spots for epic shots!
+Normally I’ll take you to a couple of good spots while your guests are being seated for the wedding breakfast when you have a bit of spare time.
+If there is a sunset later on I’ll ask if you want to take advantage of it and create some epic shots!

-So in summary, 95% of my day is spent capturing natural moments.
+So in summary, the vast majority of my day is spent capturing natural moments.
 The laughs, the tears, the hugs and the smiles.
 I try to put an artistic twist on it where possible and create photos that will take you back to that moment, years after the event.